alanperrow/alanperrow/README.md

 Final group project for my Computer Graphics (CAP4720) course: https://observablehq.com/d/3517bd61d2e87b9a

 #### MERN Stack Morse Code Translator/Messenger
-Sends and translates a user’s messages from English to Morse code, to be received and translated back to English by another user.
+Web and mobile app that sends and translates a user’s messages from English to Morse code, to be received and translated back to English by another user.

 #### LAMP Stack Contact Manager
 Manages users’ associated list of contacts and their info with CRUD operations.